 Olsalazine (By mouth)

-Treats ulcerative colitis (bowel disease) and keeps colitis from recurring.
+Prevents ulcerative colitis (bowel disease) from occurring again.

 DipentumThere may be other brand names for this medicine.